Gold American Eagle Bullion Coin Sales Figures: 1986-2010

 Scroll by dragging the graph.
 Press the All, 1, and 2 buttons.
 Click on the blue Full Screen icon.

-2010 Gold Eagle Coin Sales by Month
+2011 Gold American Eagle Bullion Coin Sales Figures

 1 oz 1/2 oz 1/4 oz 1/10 oz

-American Gold Eagle Coin Information
+Gold American Eagle Bullion Coin Information

 Although the gold bullion eagles have the same design as their collector proof and uncirculated counterparts, by law the U.S. Mint strikes them for investments purposes and, as such, modern pieces are valued strongly for their bullion content.
 They can often be purchased for a small amount over the price of the current day's gold spot price.